jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-3.md

-+++
+---
+heading: "Chapter 3"
-title= "The wants of the People in the South are different from those of the North" heading= "Chapter 3 of Book 21" date= 2021-09-29 author= "Montesquieu" image= "/covers/spirit.jpg" description= "The North is generally industrious while the South is lazy" linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-1" linkbtext= "Chapter 1" linkf= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-4" linkftext= "Chapter 4"
+title: "The wants of the People in the South are different from those of the North"
-+++
+weight: 74
+description: "The North is generally industrious while the South is lazy"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 In Europe, there is a kind of balance between the southern and northern nations.